 Externally Excited: With externally excited VDTs, you need to provide an external excitation to the primaries and read it back on the secondaries.

-We have designed our data acquisition hardware to be software flexible.
-That means you can use a variety of programming languages and programs with our UEI I/O boards.
-One particularly popular program used is National Instrument’s ‘LabVIEW’.
-We supply these samples so you can create a standard acquisition application in the shortest time possible.
-UEI supports a variety of acquisition modes (Buffered IO, Simple IO, Messaging IO, DMap IO) which can be accessed through the simple pull downs.
+We have designed our data acquisition hardware to be software-flexible, which means that you can use a variety of programming languages and programs with our UEI I/O boards.
+UEI also supports a variety of acquisition modes (Buffered I/O, Simple I/O, Messaging I/O, DMap I/O) which can be accessed through the simple pull downs.

-Our extensive collection of prebuilt examples and VIs make it easy to get up and running quickly.
-Our LabVIEW interface has the same API as our C API, which means that there are no islands of programmers at your facility.
-Your LabVIEW and C programming teams can exchange knowledge and experience seamlessly.
+UEI’s prebuilt examples and VIs make it easy to get up and running quickly.
+The UEI LabVIEW interface has the same API as the UEI C API, which means that there are no islands of programmers between groups.
+Your LabVIEW and C teams can exchange knowledge and experience.